Paras-Roy/macOSDesign/README.md

 # macOSDesign
-Tried to imitate and instance of macOS using HTML5 and CSS3(for now).
+Tried to imitate an instance of macOS using HTML5 and CSS3(for now).